Interlochen, Michigan: Public transportation

 Interlochen is served by Traverse City's public transportation system, the Bay Area Transportation Authority (BATA) which serves most of the Grand Traverse region with dial-a-ride services.
-BATA debuted its first hybrid bus in December 2005.
-BATA recently completed a bus transfer terminal on Hall Street in Traverse City, which opened July 21, 2006.
-The terminal is used to transfer riders to different buses on different routes.
 BATA also links riders to the Greyhound terminal for regional and long-distance travel.

-Given the long dirt and gravel roads that cover much of Interlochen and its surrounding area, in 2011, BATA began an experimental transit program consisting of rentable skateboards, scooters, bicycles and cross country skis (only available during the winter seasons).
+Given the long dirt and gravel roads that cover much of Interlochen and its surrounding area, BATA began an experimental transit program in 2011 which consisted of rentable skateboards, scooters, bicycles and cross country skis (only available during the winter seasons).
 The program is largely targeted at the area's sizeable student population.